-Where is Kim Jong Un's wife, Ri Sol Ju?
+Ri Sol Ju: The woman married to Kim Jong Un

-At the opening meeting of the summit, North Korean leader Kim Jong Un was pictured alongside his sister, Kim Yo-jong, an increasingly prominent figure within the regime's senior leadership.
+She accompanied her husband at a banquet in April following Kim Jong Un's historic summit with South Korean President Moon Jae-in, where they dined on delicacies from both sides of the border.

-There's speculation, however, that Ri may attend the post-summit banquet Friday evening with South Korean President Moon Jae-In and his wife, Kim Jung-sook, dining on delicacies from both sides of the border.
+Her attendance at the dinner came amid a sudden rise in prominence that analysts have interpreted as the beginnings of a "personality cult."

-Since making her first appearance at an official event in 2011 -- the funeral of her father-in-law, Kim Jong Il -- Ri has walked a vastly different path to her predecessors, occupying a role more similar to the wife of a western leader.
+Since making her first appearance at an official event in 2011 -- the funeral of her father-in-law, Kim Jong Il -- Ri has walked a vastly different path to her predecessors, occupying a role more similar to the wife of a Western leader.

 Mystery woman

 For years, very little was known about Ri, and still many questions remain unanswered.
-In mid 2012, there was still speculation that the "mystery woman" seen alongside Kim at official events could be one of his rarely seen sisters, or another relative.
+In mid-2012, there was still speculation that the "mystery woman" seen alongside Kim at official events could be one of his rarely seen sisters or another relative.

 State media did not announce Kim and Ri's marriage until July 2012, some three years after South Korean intelligence believes the wedding took place.